blckwhttt/hello-its-me/README.md

 - **Minimalism & Modernity**: A clean interface aimed at performance and comfort.
 - **Violet Vibes**: We love the violet spectrum.
 It’s deep, calming, and stylish.
 - **Smart UX**: We don't leave you guessing.
 Expect helpful tooltips and clear explanations for complex audio/video settings.
-- **Onest Typography**: Using the *Onest* font for a friendly yet modern look that keeps things readable during long sessions.
+- **Roobert Typography**: Using the *Roobert* font for a friendly yet modern look that keeps things readable during long sessions.
 - **Glassmorphism**: Subtle blur effects and smooth animations (scale/opacity) that make the app feel alive without killing your GPU.

 ## 🛠 Under the Hood
 We use a cutting-edge stack to ensure low latency and high stability:

-- **Angular 18** (Standalone) — Modern architecture without legacy baggage.
+- **Angular 20** (Standalone) — Modern architecture without legacy baggage.
 - **Tailwind CSS 4** — For rapid, consistent styling.
 - **Electron** — Delivering a native desktop experience.
 - **WebRTC** — The engine behind our high-quality audio and video.